 - Drive: 3.5 hours from LA.

-The bright swathes of paint against the dry desert backdrop reminds me quite a bit of Seven Magic Mountains in Nevada – both creating such a colorful juxtaposition of the manmade versus the natural environment.
+The bright swathes of paint against the dry desert backdrop reminds me quite a bit of Seven Magic Mountains in Nevada – both offer a colorful juxtaposition of the manmade versus the natural environment.

-It’s possible to do a bit of car camping if you’re up for it.
+It’s possible to do a bit of car camping here too, if you’re up for it.
 Otherwise, there are plenty of hotels in nearby Niland.

 - Entry Fees: None.